stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (akumar30−stat6250): What is the maximum size of character data type variables?
 - Answer (akumar30−stat6250): Character variables can be up to 32,767 bytes long.

+-Question (lzhao4-stat6250): What is the basic rule to set a valid variable name in SAS?
+-Answer (mcardoso3-stat6250):  Variable names can be 1 to 32 characters long, must begin with a letter or underscore, and can continue with any combination of numbers, letters, or underscores.

+-Question (dlee117-stat6250): Can variable names contain a space?
+-Answer (mcardoso3-stat6250):  No, variable names must be named without any spaces.
+Underscores may be used to separate words for variable names.

 [Course Textbook Chapter 1, Problem 8]
 - Question (mcardoso3-stat6250): Will the default length for numeric data always be 8?